ckeditor/ckeditor5/README.md

 #### CKEditor&nbsp;5 Framework

-CKEditor&nbsp;5 builds allow you to quickly and easily initialize one of the many types of editors in your application.
-At the same time, CKEditor&nbsp;5 is also a framework for creating custom-made rich text editing solutions.
+CKEditor&nbsp;5 is also a framework for creating custom-made rich text editing solutions.

 To find out how to start building your editor from scratch go to the [CKEditor&nbsp;5 Framework overview](https://ckeditor.com/docs/ckeditor5/latest/framework/index.html) section of the CKEditor&nbsp;5 documentation.